krishnavamsi-22/Iris_Flower_Classification/readme1.md

 # SidebarActivities Component

 ## Overview
-The `SidebarActivities` component is a React functional component used in course chapters to display and navigate through activities.
-It dynamically renders activity information, provides intuitive navigation, and visually represents activity types and statuses.
+The `SidebarActivities` component is a React functional component used to display and navigate through activities in course chapters.
+It dynamically renders activity data, facilitates seamless navigation, and visually represents the status of activities using intuitive UI elements.

 ---